roys/java-hdl-webserver/README.md

 #### 3a.
 Running the server in the background

 If you want to make the server run on startup then skip to **3b**.
-If you want to just run the server in the background (even afer you log out) you can enter the following
+If you want to just run the server in the background (even after you log out) you can enter the following
 command:
 `nohup java -cp hdlserver-LATEST.jar com.roysolberg.java.hdlserver.Application &`